eduvpn/documentation/API.md

 4. Automatically reconnect to the server and profile if (and only if) the client was previously connected.

-The OS notification shown to the user _MAY_ offer the "Renew" button inside the notification as well, if supported by the OS.
+The OS notification shown to the user _MAY_ offer the "Renew Session" button inside the notification as well, if supported by the OS.

 # History

-The changes made to the API documentation before it was considered final.
+The changes made to the API documentation.

 | Date       | Change                                                                                                          |
 | ---------- | --------------------------------------------------------------------------------------------------------------- |